 If you work with legal documents, you are probably used to using stamps, stamps and pen signatures to authenticate them, right?
-Be aware that this whole bureaucratic process can already be replaced by a very simple solution that guarantees authenticity, expresses agreement and declares responsibility: the digital certificate.
+Be aware that this whole bureaucratic process can already be replaced by a very simple solution that guarantees authenticity, expresses agreement, and declares responsibility: the digital certificate.

 It is already being used by private and public institutions to ensure legal validity, integrity, and authenticity, all over the internet.
 However, like other technological innovations, the digital certificate is still viewed with some suspicion.

 Some people still have questions about the safety and legality of the process and do not understand how it can be so safe.
 So in today’s article, we will talk in detail how it works and when the digital certificate can be used.
-Check out!
+Check it out!

 What is a digital certificate?

 The Digital Certificate is the identification of a person or company on the web.
 Through face-to-face validation of documents, the process makes it totally safe and reliable.

 With the use of the internet increasingly inserted in the daily lives of companies, it is now possible to send and receive documents, close deals, access information (confidential or not), and various other tasks with a few clicks.
 Just as it facilitates these transactions, so there are people who take advantage of these facilities to perform fraud and tampering.